dldbwns23/dldbwns23.github.io/_posts/2025-12-19-CCAI-Quantus-XAI-Review.md

 tags: [CCAI, Visualization, Python, ML/DL]
 ---

-# Review: Quantus x Climate: Applying Explainable AI Evaluation in Climate Science
+# Review: Quantus x Climate – Applying Explainable AI Evaluation in Climate Science

 ## 0. Overview
-This post reviews and shares key insights from the tutorial **"Quantus x Climate: Applying Explainable AI Evaluation in Climate Science"** provided by Climate Change AI.
-This tutorial serves as an introduction to applying Quantus to measure scores of XAI methods for climate related classification problem.
+This post reviews key insights from the Climate Change AI tutorial **"Quantus x Climate: Applying Explainable AI Evaluation in Climate Science."**

+While neural networks are increasingly used in climate science for tasks like prediction and downscaling, their "black box" nature remains a barrier to trust.
+This tutorial demonstrates how to apply **Quantus**, an evaluation toolkit, to quantitatively measure the quality of Explainable AI (XAI) methods in the context of climate classification problems.

-For the full source code and implementation details, please refer to the [GitHub repository](https://github.com/philine-bommer/Climate_X_Quantus) or run the accompanying Colab Notebook.
+For full implementation details, refer to the [GitHub repository](https://github.com/philine-bommer/Climate_X_Quantus) or the accompanying Colab Notebook.

 ---

 ## 1. Reference
-Bommer, Philine and Hedstroem, Anna and Kretschmer, Marlene and Hoehne, Marina. *Quantus x Climate: Applying Explainable AI Evaluation in Climate Science*
-Available at: [https://climatechange.ai/tutorials](https://climatechange.ai/tutorials?search=id:quantus-x-climate)
+**Bommer, Philine et al.** *Quantus x Climate: Applying Explainable AI Evaluation in Climate Science* Available at: [https://climatechange.ai/tutorials](https://climatechange.ai/tutorials?search=id:quantus-x-climate)

+---

 ## 2. Dataset and Network Description

-Using data simulated by a fully-coupled general climate model, Community Earth System Model version 1 (Hurrell et al., 2013).
-In particular, we focus on the  40  member larger ensemble climate data simulation, with equal external forcings across all ensemble members but differing atmospheric initial conditions (Kay et al., 2015).
-For the data from  1920  to  2080 , historical forcings are imposed for  1920−2005  and Representative Concentration Pathways 8.5 for the following years.
-We employ 2-m air temperature (T2m) temperature maps and take the annual average of monthly data

-### Dataset
-You can load the already pre-processed and prepared batch of the data containing  N=155  images (1 sample per correctly predicted year) from an .npz-file into the notebook, as uploaded on Kaggle (https://www.kaggle.com/datasets/philinelou/climatexquantusiclr2023?select=Batch_data.npz#network).
-Moreover, we provide a trained CNN (.tf-files) and according input temperature maps as images on a  h=144  by  v=95  longitude-latitude-grid with  1.9∘  sampling in latitude and  2.5∘  sampling in longitude.
-For the dataset, we include the associated class vectors (probability entry for each class) and the years of each temperature map in the input data.
+### Dataset: CESM1 Large Ensemble
+The tutorial utilizes data simulated by the **Community Earth System Model version 1 (CESM1)**.
+* **Source:** A 40-member large ensemble simulation (Hurrell et al., 2013; Kay et al., 2015).
+* **Configuration:** Equal external forcings across members but differing atmospheric initial conditions.
+* **Timeframe:** 1920–2080.
+Historical forcings are used for 1920–2005, followed by RCP 8.5 for subsequent years.
+* **Variable:** Annual averages of monthly 2-meter air temperature (T2m) maps.

+**Preprocessing:**
+The data is pre-processed into batches of $N=155$ images.
+The input temperature maps are on a longitude-latitude grid ($144 \times 95$) with $1.9^\circ$ latitude and $2.5^\circ$ longitude sampling.

-### Network
+### Network Architecture
-This network consists of a 2D-convolutional layer (2dConv) with 6 x 6 window size and a stride of 2.
-The second layer includes a max-pooling layer with a 2 x 2 window size, followed by a dense layer with $L^2$-regularization and a softmax output layer.
-The CNN maintains the longitude-latitude grid and assigns the annual temperature maps to classes based on their decade.
-Similar to Labe and Barnes, 2021 we define classes for the full two centuries ($1900-2100$), resulting in a class vector of $20$ classes.
-Each class vector entry includes the probability of the input sample belonging to the decade of the class [^1].

-In the following cells you can load and inspect the data.
-Alongside input images, labels and years of each image we also included a segmentation map of the NA region ( 10−80∘ W,  20−60∘ N), which we use for explanation evaluation in Section 5.).
+The model presented is a Convolutional Neural Network (CNN) designed to predict the decade of a given temperature map.
+* **Layer 1:** 2D-convolution (6x6 window, stride 2).
+* **Layer 2:** Max-pooling (2x2 window).
+* **Layer 3:** Dense layer with $L^2$-regularization.
+* **Output:** Softmax layer producing a probability vector for 20 classes (decades from 1900–2100).

+The following code loads the data, including segmentation maps for the North Atlantic (NA) region ($10-80^\circ$ W, $20-60^\circ$ N), which are used later for regional evaluation.

 ```python
 # Load the full data object.
 data = np.load('dataset.npz', allow_pickle=True)